 Circumstantial evidence.
-Animus or discriminatory motive may be inferred from circumstantial evidence.
-See Tschiggfrie Properties, Ltd., 368 NLRB No. 120, slip op. at 8 (2019) (clarifying General Counsel's Wright Line burden where motive is at issue), and cases cited there.
+See Intertape Polymer Corp., 372 NLRB No. 133, slip op. at 6-7 (2023), and cases cited there.
 See also East End Bus Lines, Inc., 366 NLRB No. 180, slip op. at 1 n.
 7 (2018), citing Laro Maintenance Corp. v.
 NLRB, 56 F.3d 224, 229 (D.C.
 Cir.
 1995) ("In most cases only circumstantial evidence of motive is likely to be available."); and CC1 Limited Partnership v.
 NLRB, 898 F.3d 26, 32-33 (D.C.
 Cir.
 2018).
-Frequently cited examples include the timing of the alleged unlawful employment action in relation to the union or protected employee conduct, the respondent's shifting, false, or exaggerated reasons offered for the action, the respondent's failure to conduct a meaningful investigation, and the respondent's disparate treatment of the employee.
-See, e.g., Constellium Rolled Products Ravenswood, LLC, 371 NLRB No. 16, slip op. at 4 (2021), enfd.
-45 F.4th 234 (D.C.
-Cir.
-2022); BS&B Safety Systems, LLC, 370 NLRB No. 90, slip op. at 1-2 (2021); Wendt Corp., 369 NLRB No. 135, slip op. at 4 (2020); Mondelez Global, LLC, 369 NLRB No. 46, slip op. at 2-3 (2020), enfd.
-5 F.4th 759 (7th Cir.
-2021); and
+"In determining whether circumstantial evidence supports a reasonable inference of discriminatory motive, the Board does not follow a rote formula and has relied on many different combinations of factors."
+Intertape Polymer, above, slip op. at 7 n.
+27. For example, the Board has "routinely inferred animus and a causal connection from, among other factors, the timing of the action in relation to the union or other protected conduct; contemporaneous unfair labor practices; shifting, false, or exaggerated reasons offered for the action; failure to conduct a meaningful investigation; departures from past practices; disparate treatment of the employee; and reliance on pretextual reasons for the action."
+Id. at 13.